YouCaiJun98/YouCaiJun98.github.io/Meetings/README.md

 sort: 5
 ---

-# Meeting Backup
+# Backups

-This is for backing up meeting PPTs and so on.
+This is for backing up meeting PPTs, talks and so on.

 {% include list.liquid all=true %}